 The Journal of Contemporary Community Education Practice Theory.
 The Concept Journal offers a lively independent forum for critical debate and exchange of ideas in contemporary Community Education.
 Community Education is seen in the broadest sense to include community work, adult education and youth work and takes place in a range of settings and agencies.
 We see the concept of community education as dynamic and diverse and do not seek to reflect a fixed view.

-Res Medica is the Journal of the Royal Medical Society.
+The Res Medica is the peer-reviewed Journal of the Royal Medical Society.

-We welcome all interested students and doctors to submit their work to us.
-Please contact us if you have any enquiries or ideas about potential publications.
+We welcome all interested medical students and doctors to submit their work to our widespread audience.
+The Journal is also in the process of registering with international databases.
+Please contact the editor if you have any enquiries or ideas about potential publications.

 The South Asianist

-The South Asianist is an interdisciplinary academic journal intended to spur critical debate on social, environmental, cultural, linguistic, religious, political and economic aspects of South Asia.
+The South Asianist is an open access, interdisciplinary journal intended to spur critical debate on social, environmental, linguistic, religious, political and economic issues in South Asia.
 At its core is the need to open research on and in South Asia to as wide an audience as possible.
-With this in mind, peer-reviewed articles and reviews will be complimented by a variety of experimental formats including exploratory essays we call 'tea-stallers', as well as a section dedicated to video vignettes that include interviews and documentaries that seek to reflect the energy of ethnographic work with the affinities of investigative journalism.
-Finally, The South Asianist Blog has been created to follow more week-to-week activities of fieldwork and is run by a dedicated Blog Editor and a team of regular contributors.
+With this in mind, peer-reviewed articles and reviews will be complimented by a variety of experimental formats including exploratory essays we call 'tea-stallers', as well as a section dedicated to video vignettes.
+Finally, the South Asianist Blog has been created to follow more week-to-week activities of fieldwork and is run by a dedicated Blog Editor and a team of regular contributors.

 The Unfamiliar is a student-led journal based at the University of Edinburgh, aimed at making anthropology easily and widely accessible to audiences beyond academia.